-We have audited the financial statements of Nationwide Covered Bonds LLP for the year ended 4th April 2023 which comprise Income Statement, Statement of Comprehensive Income, the Balance Sheet, the Statement of Changes in Members' Interest and the related notes 1 to 18, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS 101 'Reduced Disclosure Framework (United Kingdom Generally Accepted Accounting Practice)".
+We have audited the financial statements of Nationwide Covered Bonds LLP for the year ended 4 April 2024 which comprise the income statement, the statement of comprehensive income, the balance sheet, the statement of changes in members' interest and the related notes 1 to 16, including material accounting policy information.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101").